MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/gain-traction.md

 <details>
 <summary>Upskill customer support staff on new Teams app</summary>

-Similar to customer success teams, it's imperative to train your customer support team on the Teams app, frequent user scenarios, common queries, and guidance for troubleshooting.
+Similar to customer success teams, it's imperative to train your customer support team on the Teams app.
+Upskill them on frequent user scenarios, common queries, and guidance for troubleshooting.
 It's also useful to train the team for any pre-configuration required, app rollout and governance of the Teams app in customer organizations.
 Your support team may get fairly nuanced queries about your app in Teams.

 To continue delivering a delightful experience for your customers, ensure the team has basic understanding of: